jiasong18/Ant-Media-Server-Wiki/REST-API-Security-Documentation.md

 Here is the IP Filter Demo:
 ![IP Filter](images/ip-filter.gif)
+For the detail, you can check with this link -> [IP Filter Gif](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/ip-filter.gif)

 <!-- > TODO: Don't give contact details.
 Because this is not a blog post. -->